mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.0.1 - February 6th, 2025</summary>

-- 🐛 Minor bug fixes and clean up from previous version
+- 🐛 Minor bug fixes related to Members table sorting, app layout on mobile, and some funny business with icons in this README file

 </details>